nrfconnect/sdk-nrf/samples/nrf9160/memfault/README.rst

 Testing
 =======

-Before testing, ensure that your device is configured with your Memfault project's project key.
+Before testing, ensure that your device is configured with the project key of your Memfault project.
 |test_sample|

 1. |connect_terminal|